Jason Bargwanna: Career history

 Bargwanna commenced his racing career in the late 1980s, initially competing in the Formula Vee category.
 He made his Bathurst 1000 début while still a teenager in 1990 and won the 1992 Bathurst 1600 cc class at 20, with his cousin Scott, however a lack of funding limited his motor sport participation for the next few seasons and he pursued a career in the financial sector.

-His career finally started to move forward in 1995, racing in the Australian Formula Ford Championship.
+Bargwanna's career finally started to move forward in 1995, racing in the Australian Formula Ford Championship.
 He impressed in his seven-year-old Reynard, racing against younger drivers with the latest cars from Van Diemen and Swift and against drivers of the calibre of Jason Bright and Mark Webber.
 His 1995 showing allowed him to attract the budget to run a campaign with late model equipment in 1996 and he finished second in the championship to Van Diemen's factory supported driver, David Besnard.
 He also represented Australia in the EFDA Nations Cup in both 1995 and 1996.
 A move to Formula Holden resulted in second place in the 1997 Australian Drivers' Championship with SH Racing.

 V8 Supercars

-As a member of the Holden Young Lions V8 Supercar program in 1997, he surprised many by taking provisional pole position in the #97 Holden Commodore at the Bathurst 1000 Classic only to damage the car beyond repair in a race day warm up accident.
+As a member of the Holden Young Lions V8 Supercar program in 1997, Bargwanna surprised many by taking provisional pole position in the #97 Holden Commodore at the Bathurst 1000 Classic only to damage the car beyond repair in a race day warm up accident.
 His career further advanced in 1998 with a move full-time to Garry Rogers Motorsport, where he stayed for five years.
 Bargwanna is best known for winning the 2000 Bathurst 1000 with Garth Tander for that team.
 He also scored two round wins at the Winton event in 1999 and 2000 and at the inaugural championship round supporting the Gold Coast Indy 300, the V8 Supercar Challenge, in 2002.

 In 2003, Bargwanna switched to Ford and drove for Larkham Motor Sport from 2003 to 2005.
 In 2006, Larkham Motor Sport merged with WPS Racing, the team folding immediately prior to the 2008 season and leaving Bargwanna without a full-time drive.
 He did however co-drive a Holden Commodore (VE) for Rod Nash Racing alongside Tony D'Alberto in the 2008 Phillip Island 500 and the Bathurst 1000 endurance races.

 Bargwanna joined Tasman Motorsport for 2009 and, following the closure of that team at the end of the season, he joined Kelly Racing for 2010.
 He was also voted in the top 50 all time Australian Touring car drivers in 2010.

 In 2011 Bargwanna drove a Brad Jones Racing Commodore alongside his junior open-wheel rival, Jason Bright.

 In 2014, Bargwanna was appointed as the Driver Standards Observer for the Supercars Championship.
 Bargwanna left the post at the end of 2016.